 A radar chart also known as a spider chart is mostly used for showing anomalies or outliers in your data.
 It is an excellent way to visualize the comparison of more than one or two variables.
 Radar charts enable you to exhibit the results in a geometric shape that displays “at-a-glance” success in all areas.
 In addition to visualizing performance, it allows you to identify strengths and weaknesses according to their concentrations.

-3 Easy Steps to Create a Circular Radar Chart in Excel
+Create a Circular Radar Chart in Excel: 3 Easy Steps

 Now, let’s move to the main part of this article.